-We assumed so far that an exogenous fraction φ of healthy banks lend in interbank markets, and the remaining fraction receives the flighty deposits of stressed banks.
-To endogenize the fraction φ , we will allow healthy banks to choose between lending in the interbank markets and consequently being tainted by the stress, or staying clear of profitable albeit risky interbank lending and instead attracting flight-to-safety deposits in stressed situations.
+We assumed so far that in stressed situations an exogenous fraction φ of healthy banks lend in interbank markets, and the remaining fraction receives the flighty deposits of stressed banks.
+To endogenize the fraction φ , we will allow healthy banks to choose between lending in the interbank markets and consequently becoming tainted, or staying clear of profitable albeit risky interbank lending and instead attracting flight-to-safety deposits on which recipient banks earn a convenience yield $\delta > 0$.
 At the equilibrium value of φ and the equilibrium interbank rate, healthy banks must be indifferent between choices.
-Importantly, as we will see, the interbank market may remain endogenously shut, that is, $\varphi = 0$.
+Importantly, we will see the interbank market may remain shut, that is, $\varphi = 0$.